 Our world needs people who possess intelligence and character.
 Orienting young minds toward lifelong personal growth and selfless service for the common good is critical to developing the economic and social stability of York.
 We believe this process is best started in Kindergarten, not in high school.
 Guided by our Christ-centered identity, Logos Academy is a welcoming school that embraces all students.
 We seek to be a safe space for students to learn critical thinking and intentional respectful dialogue around our community’s greatest challenges.

 In 2011, Logos Academy officially launched our high school program allowing us to serve students all the way through graduation.
 Within our current K-8 facility, this program quickly consumed all of our available space.
 Our growing pains are real.
 We have unfortunately had to cut back on the growth of our lower school program.
 This is counterproductive to our goal of reaching students as early as possible.
 In the long term, this has serious consequences.
 Waitlists have been the norm over the past several years.
 Our high school has matured needing dedicated space to thrive and grow.
 Families are applying for Kindergarten years in advance.

 For a Greater Impact

 Generous donors have helped us secure the real estate located across the street from our current property.
 The expansion will include a building renovation of the former Moore Cadillac dealership at 255 W. King Street and the construction of a multipurpose facility at 243 W. King Street.
 It will provide much needed space for high school instruction, our health and physical education program serving K-12 students, and community space that will be available for events and meetings.
 We will gain instructional space for visual arts, a fully equipped science lab, and additional office spaces.
 Furthermore, a full 10 classrooms will be gifted back to 250 W King Street, allowing us to serve more students.

-To fulfill the commitments we have made to our students AND to address the growing demand, we must expand our campus now.
+Amidst the COVID-19 Pandemic our campus expansion project must continue to fulfill the commitments we have made to our students and to address the growing demand.